 Prior to exam, the technologist will assist you in lying down on the table.
 An imaging device or detector will be positioned over your body in order to measure the bone density in your hips and spine.
 The detector will slowly pass over the areas being examined.
 In order to transmit clear images to the computer, you will be asked to lie very still.
 The study takes about 10-15 minutes to complete.
 The computer images will be reviewed by a board-certified radiologist and the results sent to your healthcare provider.

-Hollywood Diagnostics Center has been recognized as a leader in the medical diagnostics field while performing over 30,000 diagnostic procedures annually.
+Hollywood Diagnosticss Center has been recognized as a leader in the medical Diagnosticss field while performing over 30,000 Diagnostics procedures annually.
 This includes the EKGs discussed in this article.
 The center continues to be at the forefront of medical technology by progressively updating its equipment and procedures to reflect the latest advances in medicine.
-HDC is your complete, one source provider of all diagnostic services.
+HDC is your complete, one source provider of all Diagnostics services.

 If you require for any reasons an MRI, a PET Scan, a mammogram, ultrasounds of any kind, an EKG or even a bone density scan, this is the center that can take care of all of those tests and needs and more.
 You can even request an appointment by clicking RIGHT HERE!